gbif/ssg-gb24/content/05_travel-accommodation/en.md

 Information on how to use the emergency number 112 in Finland: [http://www.112.fi/download/33220_Hake_112esittely_englanti.pdf?e984f3f10f5fd488](http://www.112.fi/download/33220_Hake_112esittely_englanti.pdf?e984f3f10f5fd488)

-A mobile application can be downloaded for locating emergency calls and will speed up aid in emergency situations in Finland http://www.digia.com/en/services/offering/112-suomi/.
+A mobile application can be downloaded for locating emergency calls and will speed up aid in emergency situations in Finland at http://www.digia.com/en/services/offering/112-suomi/.
 The application enables the automatic delivery of the caller's location for information to the emergency service dispatcher.

 ###	Telecommunication and internet (mobile phone networks, internet services)